Cursor

 Understanding Community Gardens

 To define our direction, we first studied the concept of community gardens.
-Research shows they are collective spaces for growing plants, fostering connections, promoting social equity, and improving health and living conditions (Wang, 2006).
+Research shows they are collective spaces for growing plants where they can foster connections, promote social equity and improve health and living conditions.

 The Challenges